DevTech-ADVISE/react-step-wizard/README.md

 * **title** (Required, string): The title that will be displayed on both the Step page and the navigation buttons.
 * **description** (string): If passed, it will be displayed on the both the Step page and the navigation buttons under the title.
+* **onNext/onPrevious** (function(index)): Called when changing elements.
+If you change selected step using the pill selector up top, it will call each one in order.

 ## Example Usage ##